BrianPulfer/AuthorNameDisambiguation/README.md

 Various classifier are trained with different algorithms, such as Random Forest and K-NN.
 Also a Neural Network is implemented.

 ## Environment requirements
-Python3, JDK 8 or greater, 20GB of free space on disk
+Python3, 20GB of free space on disk

 ## Set-up
 ### Step 1: